 How to install PostgreSQL on Ubuntu 24.04 LTS

-What is PostgreSQL?
+#What is PostgreSQL?

-With support for relational and non-relational querying PostgreSQL is the developer’s primary choice when storing and analyzing complex data.
+With support for relational and non-relational querying, PostgreSQL is the developer's primary choice when storing and analyzing complex data.

 The fact that PostgreSQL is ACID compliant ensures the data's integrity.

-PostgreSQL conforms to the SQL standard which means that if you have experience with writing SQL there will be no problems or hardships when implementing and deploying your databases.
+PostgreSQL conforms to the SQL standard, which means that if you have experience with writing SQL, there will be no problems or hardships when implementing and deploying your databases.

-Due to its support for major operating systems such as Windows, Linux, Mac OS, and a wide range of programming languages PostgreSQL makes it easy for developers coming from different backgrounds.
+Due to its support for major operating systems such as Windows, Linux, Mac OS, and a wide range of programming languages, PostgreSQL makes it easy for developers coming from different backgrounds.

-What is PostgreSQL used for?
+#What is PostgreSQL used for?

 Web developers use PostgreSQL as a database management system for their applications.
 Django developers prefer to use PostgreSQL as there are many third-party libraries available that are designed for PostgreSQL integration.

-Offering scalability, support for JSON data types, and advanced text search PostgreSQL fits perfectly with content management systems.
+Offering scalability, support for JSON data types, and advanced text search, PostgreSQL fits perfectly with content management systems.

 PostgreSQL is also a good choice for social media applications because it can handle high traffic and concurrency.

-Deploy and scale your projects with Cherry Servers' cost-effective dedicated or virtual servers.
-Enjoy seamless scaling, pay-as-you-go pricing, and 24/7 expert support—all within a hassle-free cloud environment.
+Deploy and scale your projects with Cherry Servers' cost-efficient dedicated or virtual servers.
+Get seamless scaling, hourly pricing, and premium 24/7 support.

-Step 1: Add the official repository and install the dependencies
+#Step 1: Add the official repository and install the dependencies

 The PostgreSQL package is provided by default in Ubuntu.
 To stay updated with the latest package you can manually configure the repository.